 Wendy has been a Veterinary Nurse since 1989.
 She was Head Nurse and Clinical coach of a small animal dermatology practice from 1989 to 2018 where due to a background in Competitive Obedience with her own dogs and a special interest in behaviour she began to see training and behaviour cases for the practice.

-She is passionate about preventing behavioural problems in dogs and cats by educating clients and those working in Veterinary medicine.
+She is passionate about preventing behavioural problems in dogs and cats by educating clients and those working in veterinary practice.

 Kevin qualified as a vet from Glasgow University in 2005 and completed a Postgraduate Diploma in Companion Animal Behaviour Counselling from Southampton University in 2011.
-Kevin currently works as part of the Animal Behaviour Clinic team at the University of Lincoln, Kevin joined the R(D)SVS in 2021 where he is Lecturer in Clinical Animal Behaviour and head of the canine and feline behaviour referrals and is involved in a study looking at the use of a new canine anti-anxiety medication.
+Following 6 years completing a PhD and residency in behavioural medicine at University of Lincoln, Kevin joined the R(D)SVS in 2021 where he is Lecturer in Clinical Animal Behaviour and head of the canine and feline behaviour referral clinic.

 Caroline graduated as a Veterinary Surgeon at The Royal (Dick) Veterinary School in 1981 and after working for several years in mixed practice, joined the Veterinary Hospital Group in 1992, where she worked until retiring in July 2019.